The Pulse of K-Entertainment

 Who are the nominees for the 62nd Baeksang Arts Awards 2026?

-The 62nd Baeksang Arts Awards nominees cover Broadcast, Movie, Theater, and Musical works released between April 1, 2025 and March 31, 2026.
-Best Drama nominees include Our Unwritten Seoul, The Dream Life of Mr. Kim, You and Everything Else, Low Life, and Bon Appétit, Your Majesty.
+The 62nd Baeksang Arts Awards nominees span Broadcast, Movie, Theater, and Musical works released between April 1, 2025 and March 31, 2026.
+The Best Drama field includes Our Unwritten Seoul, The Dream Life of Mr. Kim, You and Everything Else, Low Life, and Bon Appétit, Your Majesty.
 Major acting nominees include Park Bo-young, Kim Go-eun, Yoona, Lee Byung-hun, and Ahn Hyo-seop.

 The 62nd Baeksang Arts Awards will be held on May 8, 2026 at COEX Hall D in Seoul.
-According to the organizers’ March 24 preview, the ceremony starts at 7:50 PM KST and continues Baeksang’s role as Korea’s highest-profile awards show covering both screen and stage entertainment.
-Gucci returns as a partner for the fourth straight year.
+Organizers said the ceremony starts at 7:50 p.m.
+KST and continues Baeksang's role as Korea's highest-profile awards show spanning screen and stage entertainment.
+Gucci is also returning as an official partner for the fourth straight year.

 What is new at the 2026 Baeksang Arts Awards?

-The biggest change at the 2026 Baeksang Arts Awards is the launch of a new musical category.
+The biggest structural change at the 2026 Baeksang Arts Awards is the launch of a new musical category.
 Organizers said the division will include awards for best production, best creative work, and a gender-neutral best performer prize.
-The move is tied to the 60th anniversary of Korean musicals and broadens Baeksang beyond its usual television, film, and theater structure.
+The addition also coincides with the 60th anniversary of Korean musicals, which makes the expansion feel structural rather than cosmetic.

 Share This Article